Watching Watchmen: Meet smart contract auditors

 - Ratio of token-related audits to all other audits to see the degree of token-only audit activity

 See further below for a detailed description of our methodology and the raw data we used.
-Click here for the previous edition of the report.

 This list is not ranked and is in alphabetical order only.
 Furthermore, SolidStamp does not endorse any particular auditor.
 The data below comes from publicly available information and should not be treated as investment or financial advice.
 Beyond quantitative data, it is important to consider qualitative metrics like the quality of work performed, individual auditor experience, and the specific scope of the audit you are commissioning.